hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

   - There is no support for multiple specs separated by spaces or commas.
   - If the value contains spaces, it is treated as part of a single spec string.

-- If resolution fails or a selector is invalid, Nablla logs a warning (when warnings are enabled) and continues without throwing.
+- If resolution fails or a selector is invalid, Sercrod logs a warning (when warnings are enabled) and continues without throwing.

 - There are currently no structural incompatibilities specific to `*updated-propagate`:
   - It can be combined with `*updated`, event handlers, and other attributes on the same element.
-  - The main thing to watch for is update cascades; rely on Nablla’s internal `_updating` guard to prevent infinite loops, but try to design propagation paths that are simple and predictable.
+  - The main thing to watch for is update cascades; rely on Sercrod’s internal `_updating` guard to prevent infinite loops, but try to design propagation paths that are simple and predictable.